kostasdak/gomvc/README.md

 	return c.Router
 }
 ```

 #### Custom Action func ContactPostForm()
+Build a custom func to handle a specific action or url.
+This example handles the POST request from a contact form.

 ```
 // Custom handler for specific page and action func ContactPostForm(w http.ResponseWriter, r *http.Request) {